 - Encryption in all communication transmissions

 Another potential issue is if a medical device receives the wrong data from another device.
-It could lead to providers making inaccurate diagnoses.
-It may also be considered a HIPAA violation.
+This could lead to providers making inaccurate diagnoses and may also be considered a HIPAA violation.
 For this risk category, you must consider data privacy rules and how they impact interoperability.

 Staying on Course: What to Do About Interoperability and Medical Devices

 Interoperability is one element of the many things you, as a manufacturer, must consider in cybersecurity planning.
-It’s a critical part, as every medical device must connect to other systems.
-Those connections can occur within a provider network or at the patient’s residence, so you’re dealing with unknowns.
+It’s critical, as every medical device must connect to other systems.
+Those connections can occur within a provider network or at the patient’s residence, so you deal with unknowns.
 You can be reasonably sure that provider networks are secure, but less so with patients.

 This increased risk is something you must take into account when creating controls and guidance for the devices once they are in use.